3 weeks earlier

 She didn’t want to be here.
 But she didn’t have a choice.

 The Emissary had arranged things quite conveniently.
 Eeris wasn’t sure if he wanted her to come back home, or if he just hadn’t been able to manipulate events enough to let her stay away.
 One minute she’d been standing in that dark, dank prison cell with Odo, and the next she’d materialized on the promenade of Deep Space Nine.
 Only a few minutes later, a transport had docked, heading for Bajor.
 Her home planet was her only chance of survival.
 Not that she would ever admit to a soul that she’d come back here.
 No one needed to know.
 Not even Miro or Odo.
 Ever.

 Although, maybe Miro would be interested in the Cardassians she had spotted hiding away in the shadows of the station…

-Pushing the thought out of mind, Eeris strode away from the transport and toward the road that led into Hill Province.
+Pushing that thought out of mind, Eeris strode away from the transport and toward the road that led to Hill Province.
 Her plan was to find her father.
 Her mother would likely be furious, perhaps enough to set the High Council on her heels.
 And that was the last thing Eeris needed.
-She'd come, beg her father for food and shelter, give Odo and Miro ample time to get back to Deep Space Nine, and then leave again.
-And if neither of them were able to get back in time, if at all…well, she'd just have to take her chances.
+She’d come, beg her father for food and shelter, give Odo and Miro ample time to get back to Deep Space Nine, and then leave again.
+And if neither of them were able to get back in time, if at all…well, she’d just have to take her chances.

 Eeris knew Bajor like the back of her hand.
 It had, after all, been her home for twenty-one years.
 So it wasn’t difficult to find her way back to Hill, and then down the odorless streets to her father’s office building.
 She was starved by the time she got there.